-Boakyewaa Glover is a Ghanaian born Organizational Psychologist living and working as a Consultant in Atlanta, USA.
+Boakyewaa Glover is a Ghanaian born writer, entertainer and Organizational Psychologist.

 Boakyewaa started writing at a very early age.
 From when she was six years old, she spent most of her time writing stories on any available piece of paper.
 Her grandfather owned a computer paper manufacturing company that produced rolls of computer print out paper.
 Boakyewaa wrote endlessly on every available roll and she kept a collection of short stories.

 At the age of 12, Boakyewaa wrote a Christian play for Scripture Union Ghana and was awarded with a plaque for the play at her school’s Speech and Prize Giving Day.
 A few months later, Boakyewaa wrote two poems for her school’s participation in an Annual Cultural Contest.
 She and her older brother Kofi performed the poems and one of the poems placed third at the contest.

 Boakyewaa wrote her first complete novel, BASIC REALITY, her first year at Wesley Girls’ High School.
 BASIC REALITY is a dramatic young adult book about twin sisters, who find their friendships, loves and bond as sisters threatened and changed over one summer.
 Through out secondary school she was an active member of several clubs, including the Writers and Debaters Club (WDC), the Drama Club and the Social Club.
 By her third year, she was the President of the WDC, Vice President of the Drama Club and Secretary of the Social Club.
 She wrote, co-directed and acted in a number of plays for the Drama Club.